-- Draft and administer contracts with MPOs and Local Public Agencies (LPAs), providing oversight for federal funds. - Provide technical assistance, oversight and review of MPO activities, programs, documents, models, and tools, promote planning processes in each MPO area that are consistent with current federal regulations, and coordinate with MPOs and other agencies on air quality issues as needed. - Represent the Cabinet at technical, policy, and other committee meetings, and at certification reviews. - Work with the MPOs, Highway District Offices (HDOs), other agencies, and representatives of various modes of transportation to collect data, identify needs (including connectivity gaps in access to essential services such as housing, employment, health care, education, and recreation), identify projects to address those needs, identify funding sources, and evaluate and rank projects, encouraging consistency between local, regional and state plans and programs and across various modes of transportation. - Participate in planning studies affecting the metropolitan planning areas, including planning studies for rural and small urban areas near metropolitan planning area boundaries. - Conduct regular Statewide Transportation Planning meetings, to include discussions on current metropolitan planning issues. - Collaborate with representatives of neighboring MPOs and transportation agencies to promote consistency in performance measures, performance targets, data collection and analysis, and transportation plans and programs within multi-state MPOs and between adjacent MPOs, as applicable. - Develop and update metropolitan planning agreements and performance-based planning procedures, as needed.
+- Draft and administer contracts with MPOs and Local Public Agencies (LPAs), providing oversight for federal funds. - Provide technical assistance, oversight and review of MPO activities, programs, documents, models, and tools, promote planning processes in each MPO area that are consistent with current federal regulations, and coordinate with MPOs and other agencies on air quality issues as needed. - Represent the Cabinet at technical, policy, and other committee meetings, and at certification reviews. - Work with the MPOs, Highway District Offices (HDOs), other agencies, and representatives of various modes of transportation to collect data, and identify needs (including connectivity gaps in access to essential services such as housing, employment, health care, education, and recreation).
+Identify projects to address those needs, identify funding sources, and evaluate and rank projects, encouraging consistency between local, regional, and state plans and programs, and across various modes of transportation. - Participate in planning studies affecting the metropolitan planning areas, including planning studies for rural and small urban areas near metropolitan planning area boundaries. - Conduct regular Statewide Transportation Planning meetings, to include discussions on current metropolitan planning issues. - Collaborate with representatives of neighboring MPOs and transportation agencies to promote consistency in performance measures, performance targets, data collection and analyses, and transportation plans and programs within multi-state MPOs and between adjacent MPOs, as applicable. - Develop and update metropolitan planning agreements and performance-based planning procedures, as needed.

-CHAPTER 9 Metropolitan Planning Organizations

-(Areas over 50,000 Population)
+CHAPTER 9 Metropolitan Planning Organizations (Areas over 50,000 Population) RESPONSIBLE UNIT Division of Planning Strategic Planning Branch MPO Team

-MPO Team

-• Contracts with 9 MPOs and other LPAs to carry out planning activities in the urbanized areas.

-• Quarterly MPO meetings in association with Quarterly STP Meetings.

-Special studies as needed.
+- Contracts with nine MPOs and other LPAs to carry out planning activities in the metropolitan planning areas. - Quarterly MPO meetings in association with Quarterly STP Meetings. - Special studies as needed.

-PERSONNEL \$720,000
+PERSONNEL \$593,500

 OUTSOURCED

 PERSONNEL \$25,000

 OTHER \$6,500

-TOTAL \$751,500
+TOTAL \$625,000

-\$25,000 various studies, as needed.
+• \$25,000 various studies, as needed.
 All studies will be submitted for eligibility review prior to funding.